 Now you know how HPV spreads through sexual contact, and how it can also be transmitted through non-sexual means like skin-to-skin contact and, more rarely, via contaminated objects.
-The good news is that there are effective ways to prevent HPV transmission.
+The good news is that there are ways to help prevent HPV transmission.

 How to prevent the spread of HPV

-HPV can be prevented by taking the right measures to protect yourself against infection.
+HPV can be prevented by taking the right measures to help protect yourself against infection.
 Let’s discuss a few of them:

 2. Safe sex: Safe sex is an important factor in preventing HPV transmission.
-Using protective measures can lower your chances of getting infected.
+Using protective measures may lower your chances of getting infected.
 However, this is not a foolproof measure as the infection can still spread to the areas that the condom does not cover.

 3. Monogamous relationships: Another precaution that you can take is to be in a mutually monogamous relationship, i.e., have sex with someone who only has sex with you.
-This can help reduce your chances of infection.
+This may help reduce your chances of infection.